JulianaPez/JHerrera-cv/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: ""
+title: "About"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
+editor_options:
+  markdown:
+    wrap: 72
 ---

 I am a **biologist** with a degree from the **University of Antioquia**,